[As published on Recruiter.com]

-- It presents what YOU want to present—the methods to find you and how to find out more about you.
+- It presents the important information you want a person to know, such as how to contact you and how to find out more about you.

 - It demonstrates respect for the tradition of reciprocating the exchange of cards.
-Avoid that uncomfortable feeling of when someone gives you a gift and you don’t have one for them.
+Avoid that uncomfortable moment when someone gives you a gift and you don’t have one for them!

-- Provide minimal information so is not cluttered and doesn’t confuse the reader.
-Name, one phone number, one email address, maybe mailing address, maybe Linked-In page (not Facebook), or personal website, if you have.
+- Provide only necessary information so the card is not cluttered and doesn’t confuse the reader.
+Name, one phone number, one email address, maybe a mailing address, maybe a LinkedIn URL (not Facebook!), and a personal website, if you have one.

-- Utilize the back of the card for a few lines of your accomplishments or qualifications: “Masters Degree in Education,” “Certified in C++,” “Proficient in Google Analytics.”
+- Utilize the back of the card for a few lines about your accomplishments or qualifications, such as “Master’s degree in education,” “Certified in C++,” or “Proficient in Google Analytics.”
 Leave at least the top half of the card’s back empty so the person has space to write notes.

+You are an outsider trying to get inside.
+That’s what networking is all about.
 The goal is for the recipient to remember you weeks and months later.
-Receiving theirs is literally your “calling card” for following up after meeting.
-You want them to think of you when they have or know about a vacancy BEFORE it’s posted.
+You want them to think of you when they have a vacancy or hear about one before it’s posted.